Christianity in the 1st century: Headcovering

+Footwashing

+The early Christian apologist Tertullian recorded that footwashing was a regular part of early Christian worship.
+Footwashing was done with a basin "of water for the saints' feet" and a "linen towel".
+Being commanded in John 13, footwashing done in the imitation of Jesus was a rite encouraged by Origen.
+The early Church Father Clement of Alexandria linked the new sandals given by to Prodigal Son with feetwashing, describing "non-perishable shoes that are only fit to be worn by those who have had their feet washed by Jesus, the Teacher and Lord."
+The early Church thus saw footwashing to be connected to repentance, involving a spiritual cleansing by Jesus.

 Liturgy

 During the first three centuries of Christianity, the Liturgical ritual was rooted in the Jewish Passover, Siddur, Seder, and synagogue services, including the singing of hymns (especially the Psalms) and reading from the scriptures.
 Most early Christians did not own a copy of the works (some of which were still being written) that later became the Christian Bible or other church works accepted by some but not canonized, such as the writings of the Apostolic Fathers, or other works today called New Testament apocrypha.
 Similar to Judaism, much of the original church liturgical services functioned as a means of learning these scriptures, which initially centered around the Septuagint and the Targums.

 At first, Christians continued to worship alongside Jewish believers, but within twenty years of Jesus' death, Sunday (the Lord's Day) was being regarded as the primary day of worship.

 Emerging church – mission to the Gentiles

 With the start of their missionary activity, early Jewish Christians also started to attract proselytes, Gentiles who were fully or partly converted to Judaism.